Disability insurance is one of the best ways to protect your income, your assets, and your financial future.

 The Old Line Bankers Life Insurance Company of Nebraska was founded in Lincoln, Nebraska in 1887.
 Operating as Banker’s Life, the company started by serving a small region in the Midwest.
 Throughout the early part of the 20th century, they expanded their operations from coast to coast.

-Banker’s Life officially changed its name to Ameritas in 1988 and started providing a wide variety of insurance products.
+Banker’s Life officially changed its name to Ameritas Life Insurance Corp. of New York in 1988 and started providing a wide variety of insurance products.
 Today, the company provides a range of essential insurance policies and financial services to policyholders in all 50 states.

 In addition to disability and life insurance, Ameritas provides dental and vision insurance, as well as retirement planning services.